earthai-tech/watex/README.md

 ...            )
 ```
 To draw a scatter plot with possibility of several semantic features groupings, use `scatteringFeatures`
-methods.
+method.
 Indeed this method analysis is a process of understanding  how features in a
 dataset relate to each other and how those relationships depend on other features.
 It easy to customize
 plot if user has an experience of  `seaborn` plot styles.
 For instance we can visualize the relationship
-between the features `lwi` , '`flow` and the `geology(geol)`' as:
+between the mileages `lwi` , '`flow` and the `geology(geol)`' as:
 ```
 >>> from watex.viewer.plot.QuickPlot import  scatteringFeatures
 >>> qkObj = QuickPlot(